xupgit/awslabs/debug_lab.md

 ## Introduction

 This lab is continuation of the previous (**<a href="rtl_kernel_wizard_lab.md">RTL-Kernel Wizard Lab</a>**) lab.
-You will add ChipScope cores to monitor the acitivities taking place at the kernel interface level and perform software debugging using SDx debug capabilities.
+You will add ChipScope cores to monitor the activities taking place at the kernel interface level and perform software debugging using SDx debug capabilities.

 ## Objectives